MediciHouse07/Learning_Records/CSR_Corporate Commercial Law.md

 - the moment you deposit the offer, the minute you hit the send, as long as you haven't receive that revoke information
 - mirror image rule
 - a piece of equipment, the equipment, the later are equivalant with the former

+## 7-1

+2023/03/11

+- mitakes in value, in fact
+- rescind
+- fraud in the inducement, fraud in inception
+- duress
+- uncounsciounability